 - The proliferation of mobile devices and the Internet of Things.

-What is the impact of cybercrime?
+What is the Impact of Cybercrime?

 All businesses, regardless of the size, must ensure all staff understand cybersecurity threats and how to mitigate them.
-This should include regular training and a framework to work with to that aims to reduce the risk of data leaks or data breaches.
+This should include regular training and a framework to work with that aims to reduce the risk of data leaks or data breaches.